aranhaqg/company-sales-app/README.md

 # Company Sales App

-This application processes sales data from uploaded files, calculates gross income, and provides a summary of sales reports.
+This application processes sales data from uploaded files separated by tab, calculates gross income, and provides a summary of sales reports.

 ## Application Dependencies